enthought/edge-examples/Panel/README.md

 contains your API token.

-## Routes and prefixes

-This example uses the ``edge-native-base`` Docker image as a starting point.
-That image provides a small proxy server that handles routing, along with the more complicated parts of talking to JupyterHub (for example, handling the OAuth2 authentication process).

-Your app should be written as though it was serving from the server's root.
-In other words, if you have an "index.html" file, serve it from a Flask route like ``@app.get("/index.html")``.
-The base image proxy server will take care of serving your response on the appropriate route in Edge.

-It's sometimes useful to know, programmatically, what "real" prefix your app is being served under.
-This can be useful when writing e.g. a React front-end that needs to know where to serve requests.

-The "real" prefix is available in the environment variable ``JUPYTERHUB_SERVICE_PREFIX``.
-Please note that the value will have a trailing slash (``"/"``) character.
-When running outside of Edge or JupyterHub, this variable will not be defined.

 ## Viewing console output

 When running with ``python -m ci run``, the app's output will be displayed